 The Crestline Neighborhood Association was established as part of Birmingham’s citizen participation program, giving residents a unified voice on zoning, safety, infrastructure, and community life.

 The Crestline Park Community Foundation was established as a 501(c)(3).
-The Hidden Park Groove music festival, the Shades Creek Greenway expansion, and renewed advocacy for traffic safety mark a vibrant new chapter.
+The Shades Creek Greenway expansion and renewed advocacy for traffic safety mark a vibrant new chapter.

 Over 700 pages of CNA historical records — meeting minutes, agendas, zoning battles, legal correspondence, and community advocacy — have been professionally digitized.
 Two decades of neighborhood history, now searchable and accessible to all.